ibm-cloud-docs/security-compliance/results.md

     In this example, **Public access rule - staging** is a failing rule that must be further investigated.
 When you select a rule, a new page opens that shows the compliance results about the resources that the rule was evaluated against.

-2. View the resoures that were evaluated by using the rule.
+2. View the resources that were evaluated by using the rule.

     On the page that opens, you see a list of the resources that the rule is attached to.
 To view the details for a specific resource, select the name of the resource.